tts/hkidistricts/streets.md

 One another thing to learn: how to add this single plot to the bigger plot done above?
-I noticed that before `plt.close()` the plot was still open for adding, but for some reason the last plot there was replaced by this new one.
+I noticed that before `plt.close()` the plot was still open for adding, but for some reason the last subplot there was replaced by this new one.
 Something to do with the axes I guess.
 I’d live with the fact that sorting by name would be wrong with Pasila at the end.

 ``` python
 G = ox.graph_from_place('Pasila, Helsinki, Finland', network_type = "drive")